bfortuner/ml-glossary/docs/linear_algebra.rst

 Matrix transpose
 ----------------
 Neural networks frequently process weights and inputs of different sizes where the dimensions do not meet the requirements of matrix multiplication.
-Matrix transpose provides a way to “rotate” one of the matrices so that the operation complies with multiplication requirements and can continue.
+Matrix transposition (often denoted by a superscript 'T' e.g. M^T) provides a way to “rotate” one of the matrices so that the operation complies with multiplication requirements and can continue.
 There are two steps to transpose a matrix:

   1. Rotate the matrix right 90°